 The Last Byzantine Palace

 Many years ago, probably around 1980, we visited the remains of the last Byzantine palace.
 The Palace of Porphyrogenitus, called Tekfur Sarayi in Turkish has a history of over a thousand years.
-When we visited in the early 1980s it had one facade wall flanked by two side walls creating a courtyard as you see in the image below.
+When we visited in the early 1980s it had one facade wall flanked by two side walls creating a courtyard as you see in the image above.

 We wanted to see the newly restored palace and what it contained.
 As we arrived and got our tickets, I saw the elevator on the outside wall and proceeded to walk towards it.
 A young man told us that it was not available yet because of some paperwork but another officer approached and opened the door to us.
 Otherwise, I would not have made it to the top floor.